Skip to main content

 Women’s Advocates Inc. – accepts seasonal and comfortable women’s and children’s clothing, new towels of all sizes, new twin-XL bedding sets and blankets, and African-American hair products (shampoo, conditioner, oils)

 *The Saint Paul & Minnesota Foundation will not be accepting donations on behalf of the organizations listed.
-If you are interested in giving, please visit the website your organization(s) of choice and follow their recommended protocol for donating.
+If you are interested in giving, please visit the website of your organization(s) of choice, confirm accepted donation items and follow their recommended protocol for donating.

 More Stories